daronphang/programming-resources/networking/protocols/BGP.md

 ## How does BGP work?

+BGP is the standard routing protocol used to exchange routing information between different networks ASes on the Internet.
+BGP makes decisions based on network policies and path attributes to determine the best routes for data packets.

 When you have a network router that connects to other networks, it does not know which network is the best one to send its data to.
-BGP takes into consideration all the different peering options a router has and chooses the one closest to where the router is.
+BGP takes into consideration **all the different peering options a router has and chooses the one closest to where the router is**.
 Each potential peer communicates the routing information it has and that gets stored within a routing information base (RIB).
 BGP can access this information and use it to choose the best peering option.

 BGP works using a mechanism called **peering**.
 Administrators assign certain routers as BGP peer or BGP speaker routers.
 You can think peers as devices on the edge or boundary of an autonomous system.
-BGP performs three main functions.
 BGP enables peering to send packets between ASes.

+BGP performs three main functions: route discovery, route storage, and path selection.

 <img src="../assets/BGP-hopping.png">